Spatial CSIT Allocation Policies for Network MIMO Channels: Simulations

 We verify now by simulations that the maximal DoF per user is achieved by the distance based CSIT allocation.
 At the same time, we compare the distance based CSIT allocation to the CSI disseminations commonly used, i.e., uniform CSIT allocation and clustering.

+We consider a wireless model with polynomial attenuation as described in Subsection~\ref{se:Exp:Polynomial}.
+We choose~$\varepsilon=2$, $P_0=30$dB and the interference-level matrix~$\bm{\Gamma}$ is obtained from \eqref{eq:exp_11}.
+Note that we consider only $d_{i,j}>1$ to ensure that the interfering links are weaker than the direct links.
+We use Monte-Carlo averaging over $1000$~channel realizations.

-We consider a channel model with~$\gamma=0.6$ and we use Monte-Carlo averaging over $1000$~channel realizations.
-We study first a network with a regular geometry where $K=36$~TX/RX pairs are placed at the integer values inside a square of dimensions~$6\times 6$.
-We show in Fig.~\ref{R_exp_gamma06_K36} the average rate achieved with different CSIT allocation policies.
+In a first step, we study a network with a regular geometry where $K=36$~TX/RX pairs are placed at the integer values inside a square of dimensions~$6\times 6$.
+We show in Fig.~\ref{R_square_K36} the average rate achieved with different CSIT allocation policies.
 Specifically, the distance-based CSIT allocation in \eqref{eq:exp_5} is compared to two alternative CSIT allocations, being the uniform CSIT allocation~$\{\bB^{\mathrm{unif},(j)}\}_{j=1}^K$ where the bits are allocated \emph{uniformly} to the TXs, and the clustering one~$\{\bB^{\mathrm{cluster},(j)}\}_{j=1}^K$ in which (non-overlapping) \emph{regular clustering of size~$4$} is used.
 Both CSIT allocations are chosen to have the same size as the distance-based one:

-With these parameters, the size of the distance based CSIT allocation is only equal to $6.5\%$ of the size of the conventional CSIT allocation.
-Nevertheless, it can be observed to achieve the maximal generalized DoF while the clustering solution has a smaller slope, yet larger than the uniform CSIT allocation.
+With these parameters, the size of the distance based CSIT allocation is only equal to $9\%$ of the size of the conventional CSIT allocation.
+Nevertheless, it can be observed to achieve the maximal generalized DoF while the clustering solution has a smaller slope.
 The distance-based CSIT allocation suffers from a strong negative rate offset.
-This offset is a consequence of our analysis being limited to the high SNR regime.
+However, this offset is a consequence of our analysis being limited to the high SNR regime and can be also observed in the fact that clustering outperforms ZF based on the conventional CSIT-allocation, which represents in fact the true reference for our scheme.
 Indeed, using ZF with many users is very inefficient at intermediate SNR, particularly in a network with strong pathloss.
 Furthermore, the number of TX/RX pairs~$K$ which is here relatively large, has not been taken into account.
 Hence, this strong negative rate offset can be easily reduced by optimizing the precoding scheme and the CSIT allocation at finite SNR.
 The key element being that the distance-based CSIT allocation does not present the usual limitations of clustering, i.e., edge-interference and bad scaling properties as the size of the cluster increases.